 Arrest Procedures and Treatment of Detainees

 An evidence-based, prosecutor-approved warrant is generally required to arrest a suspect on criminal grounds.
 Within 24 hours of an arrest, a prosecutor must present a request stating the grounds and reasons for the arrest to a judge, who must decide within 48 hours whether to prolong the detention or release the suspect.
 The arresting authority must notify a suspect’s family within six hours of an arrest.
 A “pressing circumstances” exception in the law allows police to arrest suspects without a warrant.
 Examples of exceptions include murder or grave bodily injury, serious property damage, hot pursuit of a fleeing suspect, and suspicion that destruction of evidence would occur.
 In such cases a prosecutor must approve the arrest within 24 hours, and a judge must approve the arrest within the normal 48-hour period.
 If 72 hours pass after an arrest and a judge has not made a decision, police must release the suspect.
-Upon release authorities must inform the suspect of the reasons for the arrest and detention.
+Upon release, authorities must inform the suspect of the reasons for the arrest and detention.

 e.
 Denial of Fair Public Trial

 The constitution and law provide for an independent judiciary, but NGOs and private businesses reported that judicial corruption and third-party influence continued.
 Courts rarely entered not guilty verdicts or dismissed criminal charges over the objection of prosecutors, even when full trials had produced no substantial evidence of guilt.
 Courts often returned criminal cases to prosecutors when acquittal appeared more appropriate.
-As a result some serious criminal cases cycled for years between prosecutors and the courts without resolution.
+Consequently, some serious criminal cases cycled for years between prosecutors and the courts without resolution.

 The law provides for the right to a fair and public trial without undue delay, and an independent judiciary generally enforced this right.
 Defendants are presumed innocent and have the right to be informed of the charges against them.
 Courts provide free interpretation services as needed, including sign language interpretation, unless a court decides to recover procedural expenses from a defendant found guilty.
-The law also extends to all defendants the right to be present at their trial in the court of first instance (but not during appeals); to communicate with an attorney of their choice (or one provided at public expense); to receive adequate time and facilities to prepare a defense; to confront witnesses; to present one’s own witnesses and evidence; to not be compelled to testify or confess guilt; and to appeal.
-NGOs and observers reported that authorities sometimes did not observe these rights and bribery of judges, prosecutors, and expert witnesses sometimes contributed to unwarranted convictions, dismissals, or reductions of sentences.
+The law also extends to all defendants the right to be present at their own trial in the court of first instance (but not during appeals); to communicate with an attorney of their choice (or one provided at public expense); to receive adequate time and facilities to prepare a defense; to confront witnesses; to present one’s own witnesses and evidence; to not be compelled to testify or confess guilt; and to appeal.
+NGOs and observers reported that authorities sometimes did not observe these rights and that bribery of judges, prosecutors, and expert witnesses sometimes contributed to unwarranted convictions, dismissals, or reductions of sentences.

 Political Prisoners and Detainees